 7th June 1665 Samuel Pepys wrote in his diary that he had noticed red crosses painted on the doors of homes in Drury Lane.
 It transpires that these were the first signs of the Great Plague known as the Black Death

 8 Second Mapping Rule

-To a large extent caused by the raising of expectations through new technology, life today is lived at a far greater pace than ever before.
-How often have we sat at a new pc, Mac or mobile and been in awe of the speed, for only a few weeks later to become exasperated by its slowness, not necessarily because it is slow but because our mind is simply reacting faster.
+To a large extent caused by the raising of expectations through new technology, life today is lived at a faster pace than ever before.
+How often have we sat at a new PC, Mac or mobile and been in awe of the speed, for only a few weeks later to become exasperated by its slowness, not necessarily because it is slow but because our mind is simply reacting faster.

 Our expectation is to have required information presented within a couple of seconds and displayed, in a fashion, that the information can be interpreted in 5 or 6 seconds more.
 This is not new, it has been known in mapping circles for some time that a map user expects to identify their position and sought-after location within 8 seconds.

 The ability to meet the 8 second rule is substantially affected by mapping style.
 The more the user can relate the map to their surroundings, the quicker the interpretation process can begin.